NotHeckerHack/Spam-bot-and-a-talk-bot/README.md

 ## MUST DO FOR IT TO WORK
 In shell do "pip install discord" and "pip install colorama"

 ## Help
-When u do ur prefix and help check ur dms you will get a dm from the bot for the help list.
+After you do {prefix}help, check your dms, if your dms are closed, the bot wont be able to send the help info.